niklas-enns/message-broker/README.md

 # Message Broker
 For better understanding how message brokers work, I'm building my own one 🦫.

+This message broker can
+* distribute text-based messages between multiple clients
+* via separate topics
+.

+Message _queueing_ is not implemented yet, so messages are only delivered to _connected_ clients.

 ## Feature Backlog
 - [x] Introduce logging Library